Courtesy of Oceanna Bourdeau

 CALL FOR COMMUNITY

+Students love the film festival because it invites Biolans—old and new—to enjoy films as a community.
 According to junior cinema and media arts major Jesse Creasman, the student-led Biola Film Festival has been a great success over the recent years, with 71 submissions in 2017, 141 in 2018 and 200 last year.
+Creasman, who is passionate about maintaining the festival, appreciates how the event showcases student work.

 “We make these really passionate projects that aren’t going to get shown anywhere,” Creasman said.
 “We’ll submit them to festivals, but unless you go to that festival, which costs money, you’re not going to be able to watch your friends’ projects.”